aspose-cells-cloud/aspose-cells-cloud-docs/en/learn/how-to-merge-multiple-files/_index.md

 ## Overview

-The Aspose.Cells Cloud API provides two robust APIs for merge multiple spreadsheet files into a file with kind of formats.
+The Aspose.Cells Cloud API provides robust APIs for merge multiple spreadsheet files into a file with kind of formats.
 The supported formats include **Excel** (XLS, XLSX), **CSV**, **HTML**, **PDF**, and more.
 By leveraging the Aspose.Cells Cloud API, you can effortlessly merge multiple spreadsheet files into a file with widely used formats, catering to a diverse range of requirements.

 Numerous APIs are available for file merged, generally compatible with various online environments.
 Below is a detailed description of these APIs:

+- **[Merge Spreadsheets](reference.aspose.cloud/cells/?urls.primaryName=API+v4#/DataProcessing/MergeSpreadsheets)**.
+For guidance on how to call this API, please refer to the  [development guide](docs.aspose.cloud/cells/merge-spreadsheets/).
-- **[Merge multi Excel files into an Excel file.](https://reference.aspose.cloud/cells/#/LightCells/PostMerge)**.
-For guidance on how to call this API, please refer to the  [development guide](https://docs.aspose.cloud/cells/merge/multi-files/).
+- **[Merge Remote Spreadsheet](reference.aspose.cloud/cells/?urls.primaryName=API+v4#/DataProcessing/MergeRemoteSpreadsheet)**.
+For guidance on how to call this API, please refer to the  [development guide](docs.aspose.cloud/cells/merge-remote-spreadsheet/).
-- **[Merge an Excel Workbooks into other Excel file](https://reference.aspose.cloud/cells/#/Workbook/PostWorkbooksMerge)**.
-For guidance on how to call this API, please refer to the  [development guide](https://docs.aspose.cloud/cells/workbook/merge/).
+- **[Merge Spreadsheets In Remote Folder](reference.aspose.cloud/cells/?urls.primaryName=API+v4#/DataProcessing/MergeSpreadsheetsInRemoteFolder)**.
+For guidance on how to call this API, please refer to the  [development guide](docs.aspose.cloud/cells/merge-spreadsheets-in-remote-folder/).

 # How to merge multiple files a file through Aspose.Cells Cloud